mearegabreha/SpeechAct/README.md

 # SpeechAct
 code used to prepare Switchboard Dialog Act corpus in the form of vector for SVM classifier

-preprocess
+preprocess <br />
-    read the SWDA corpus
+    + read the SWDA corpus
-    uses Porter Stemmer to convert words to there stem stop words which found in "corpus/stopword" will be removed words with frequency count less than 10 is removed dictionary
+    + uses Porter Stemmer to convert words to there stem
+    + stop words which found in "corpus/stopword" will be removed
-    prepare a dictionary using gensim library and the preprocessed data DocToBOw
+    + words with frequency count less than 10 is removed dictionary prepare a dictionary using gensim library and the preprocessed data DocToBOw